rodrigobrim/gosolve/README.md

 ### My toughts

 I enjoyed the challenge and eventually, I spent more time developing code, than the pseudo one.
-I hope it doesn't count against me =D
+I hope it doesn't count against me =D.

 For unit tests, I think the best approach is achieved by mocking the HTTP requests (changing aws.HTTPClient), but I didn't domain it, so I opted for an approach I'm faster.

 ### Authentication